kalliope-project/kalliope/Docs/trigger.md

 You can create your magic word by connecting to [Snowboy](https://snowboy.kitt.ai/) and then download the trained model file.

 Once downloaded:
-- place the file in your config folder.
+- place the file in your personal config folder.
 - update the path of **pmdl_file** in [your settings](settings.md).

 If you want to keep "Kalliope" as the name of your bot, we recommend you to enhance the existing Snowboy model for your language.